Tracailer: An Efficient Trajectory Planner for Tractor-Trailer Robots in Unstructured Environments: Results

 \subsection{Benchmark Comparisons}

-We carry out benchmark comparisons in a simulation environment of size $40m\times40m$ with random triangular, quadrilateral, and pentagonal obstacles as shown in Fig. \ref{fig:bk}.
+We carry out benchmark comparisons in a simulation environment of size $40m\times40m$ with random triangular, quadrilateral, and pentagonal obstacles as shown in Fig. \ref{fig:gazebo}.
 We randomly initialize the initial state and target region of the robot in this environment.
 Among them, the initial state of the robot includes the $SE(2)$ state of the tractor and the yaw angle of each trailer.
 We use a rectangle as the target region, given that parking areas in the real world are usually of this shape.
 We set the length and width of the tractor trailer be $0.6m$ and $0.4m$, respectively.
 The length and width of the trailer are both set to be $0.4m$, the maximum speed is $2.0m/s$, the maximum longitudinal acceleration is $2.0m/s^2$, the minimum angle at which jacknife occurs is $1.47$rad.
 The wheelbase length of the tractor is set to $0.5m$, and the maximum steering angle of it is $0.7$ rad.
+The parameters of all algorithms are finely tuned for the best performance.
+Moreover, the key parameters for optimization algorithms are consistent with those in Table~\ref{tab:param_cs}, except that considering the scene and robot size, we set $L_q=1.0$ m, $K=8$, and $L_{fe}=0.1m$.
+As in Sec.\ref{subsec:Cases Study}, we follow the original paper\cite{libai_corridor} and deploy OCP-STC using AMPL\cite{ampl}.

 Two initial value acquisition methods and three optimization methods are tested in the above-mentioned environments.
 The initial value acquisition methods are the proposed SE(2)-MHA and Hybrid-A*, where the latter is the path search method proposed in the work\cite{libai_pcoc}, which does exploration over the entire $\mathbb{R}\times SO(2)^\text{N+1}$ state space.
 The optimization methods include OCP-STC\cite{libai_corridor}, Proposed w.o. $\mathfrak{s}$ and Proposed w. $\mathfrak{s}$, where w.o. $\mathfrak{s}$ or w. $\mathfrak{s}$ is with or without using the \textit{slackened arc length} as optimization variables.
 We compare these method in different environments with different density of obstacles when number of trailers $\text{N}$ is 1, 2, or 3.
 Besides, tasks with different distance from the center of the rear wheels of the tractor to the center point of the target area ($3m\sim10m$, $10m\sim20m$, $20m\sim40m$) are conducted separately.
 More than one hundred comparison tests are performed in each case.
-The parameters of all algorithms are finely tuned for the best performance.